askewsoft/pantryPlus/README.md

 * [XCode](https://developer.apple.com/xcode/)
     - for building the app for iOS devices

-## Run
-We recommend that you use [nvm](https://nvm.sh) to manage different versions of node.js.
-You can find the version of node used for this project in the `.nvmrc` file.
-Follow these steps to get the project running:

-1. `nvm use` - Switch to the correct node.js version
-1. `npm install` to get all dependencies
-1. `npm start` to run the react-native expo server
-1. Follow the on-screen instructions to open the app on your iOS or Android device's Expo Go app.

 ## Developing
 ### XCode Configuration
 1. Install XCode from the Mac App Store